 “Do good, build something with the right motives, do business with a moral compass and you can transform wherever you are.” – Sir Tim Smit, Eden Project founder

-In our latest video, we ask John Elkington, a world authority on sustainable development, about the coming boom in regenerative capitalism and his new concept: Green Swans.
+In this AtlasVideo, we ask John Elkington, a world authority on sustainable development, about the coming boom in regenerative capitalism and his new concept: Green Swans.
 The Godfather of modern sustainability is joined by Sir Tim Smit, WWF UK’s Tanya Steele and more heavy-hitters in conservation, business and politics.

 This video was produced by Atlas of the Future at the Barnes Wetland Centre.
 Starring (in order of appearance):

-- John Elkington – Founder & Chief Pollinator, Volans Ventures
+John Elkington – Founder & Chief Pollinator, Volans Venture

-John Elkington’s new book (his 20th), Green Swans: A Manifesto for Tomorrow’s Capitalism, will be published in January 2020 by Fast Company Press.
-For more about John, read On the Trail of the Green Swan and Tomorrow’s Capitalism Inquiry.
+Editor’s pick ► John Elkington’s new book (his 20th), Green Swans: The Coming Boom in Regenerative Capitalism, published in April 2020 by Fast Company Press.